Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthAs far as performance goes, the Radeon HD 4870 2GB should theoretically be a small bit better than the Radeon R9 M385X in general. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthAs far as performance goes, the Radeon HD 4870 2GB should in theory be a small bit superior to the Radeon R9 M385X overall. (explain)

-Texel RateThe Radeon R9 M385X is much (approximately 105%) better at texture filtering than the Radeon HD 4870 2GB. (explain)
+Texel RateThe Radeon R9 M385X should be much (more or less 105%) better at texture filtering than the Radeon HD 4870 2GB. (explain)

-Pixel RateThe Radeon R9 M385X is much (approximately 47%) better at full screen anti-aliasing than the Radeon HD 4870 2GB, and capable of handling higher resolutions more effectively. (explain)
+Pixel RateThe Radeon R9 M385X will be much (approximately 47%) better at AA than the Radeon HD 4870 2GB, and also should be capable of handling higher resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison